 b.
 Filing Time

-Reports must be filed with the appropriate NYIT official within 90 business days of the incident, or knowledge about the incident.
-However, NYIT reserves the right to exercise professional discretion to extend this filing time in cases of stalking, harassment/and/or bullying, gender-based misconduct, domestic violence, dating violence, and endangerment, etc., where the delay may be related to victimization issues.
+Reports must be filed with the appropriate NYIT official within ninety (90) business days of the incident or knowledge about the incident except in cases of alleged Gender-Based Misconduct, which reports must be filed within twelve (12) calendar months of the incident or knowledge about the incident.
+However, NYIT reserves the right to exercise professional discretion to extend these filing times in exceptional circumstances.

 c.
 Notice of Alleged Violation